2023 – 2026

 Mistral's release rhythm accelerated through early 2026.
 In March 2026 alone, the lab shipped six major products in roughly two weeks: Mistral Small 4 (March 16), the Devstral Vibe CLI, Voxtral TTS (March 23, the lab's first audio model), Forge, the Spaces CLI, and a publicly-announced NVIDIA partnership for inference-stack optimization across the Mistral lineage on NVIDIA Blackwell hardware.

 The cadence reflects the engineering capacity unlocked by the September 2025 ASML round and the Microsoft / NVIDIA / hyperscaler distribution deals collectively.
 Whether the cadence is sustainable through 2026 is an open question; the prior Mistral release rhythm averaged roughly 6–10 model rows per year, and the March 2026 wave represented an outlier rather than a new steady state.
-The recurring refresh task should re-check the cadence on every run.

 Where to run Mistral